Find Grad Schools

 143 Yearly Graduations

 University of West Georgia tops the list of the most popular school in the U.S. for educational/instructional technology majors who are seeking their graduate certificate.
 Each year, around 13,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
 During the most recent year for which we have data, 143 people received their graduate certificate in educational/instructional technology from University of West Georgia.
-Of these students, 83% were women and 26% were members of underrepresented racial-ethnic groups.
+About 79% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #2